ActiveCampaign/postmark-java/README.md

                                                                                                                                                             'movie.
 You were 114 minutes of wrong.'");
 ```

-## Sending a message with link tracking
+## Sending a HTML message with link tracking set

 ``` java